Disclaimers

 As per agreement with client.

-Client quoted by the FSP or outsourced to product provider.
+Client quoted by the FSP or outsourced to prod

 General